one-bash/one.bash/README.md

     one disable-all             Disable all modules (alias/completion/plugin)

-    one backup                  Output backup scripts for current enabled modules one commands                List one commands
-    one config                  Manage user's ONE_CONF
+    one backup                  Output backup scripts for current enabled modules one config                  Manage user's ONE_CONF
     one debug                   Toggle debug mode on one.bash one dep                     Manage one.bash deps
-    one link                    Create symlink files based on LINKS_CONF file one unlink                  remove all symbol links based on LINKS_CONF file one log                     Tail the logs of one.bash one search                  Search alias/bin/completion/plugin of each enabled repo. one sub [<SUB_CMD>]         Run ONE_SUB command
+    one link                    Create symlink files based on LINKS_CONF file one unlink                  remove all symbol links based on LINKS_CONF file one upgrade                 Upgrade one.bash and its dependencies to latest version one log                     Tail the logs of one.bash one search                  Search alias/bin/completion/plugin of each enabled repo. one sub [<SUB_CMD>]         Run ONE_SUB command
+    one status                  Print one.bash status
-    one [--bashrc]              Print one.bash entry codes for bashrc
+    one version                 Print current version of one.bash one --bashrc                Print one.bash entry codes for bashrc

 Desc:
     An elegant framework to manage commands, completions, dotfiles for terminal players.